|« PreviousNext »|

 On the Requirements page, click Require authentication for inbound connections.
 Do not establish tunnels for outbound connections, and then click Next.

 On Tunnel Endpoints page, under Which computers are in Endpoint 1, click Add.
-Enter the CIDR range of your home network (behind your customer gateway), and then click OK.
+Enter the CIDR range of your network (behind your Windows server customer gateway), and then click OK.
 (Note that the range can include the IP address of your customer gateway.)

 If you are repeating this procedure for Tunnel 2, be sure to select the endpoint for Tunnel 2.